Interested in reducing waste but not sure how to start composting? I’ve got you covered!

 4.)
 Keep it moist.
 You never want you compost to be dry, so if you go a while without any rain, then just spray some water on it enough to moisten.
 This helps the composting process.

 5.)
 Use it!
 Come spring, or whenever you decide to plant something, get to the bottom of your pile and scoop out the black gold.
-You’ll know it’s ready when you can see the kitchen scraps, leaves, etc. They’ve broken down enough at this point to be unrecognizable.
+Or, if you’re using a 3-bin system, use the fully composted materials in the third bin.
+You’ll know it’s ready when you can’t see the kitchen scraps, leaves, etc. They’ve broken down enough at this point to be unrecognizable.
 If you can, put the compost in your beds a week or so before planting.
 If you’re like me and simply never remember to do this, then use it the day of… I haven’t had any problems doing this.

 Learning how to start composting is a great step towards reducing waste and creating an amazing gardening amendment in your own yard.
 I’d love to know if you’ve given composting a try and how it’s worked out so far!
 Have a great week!